Sophie de Stempel Biography

-Her husband Ian Holm, was a well known English actor on stage and in film.
+Her husband Ian Holm, was a healthy well-known actor on stage and in film.
 He passed away on 19 June 2020 at the age of 88.
 He had been battling Parkinson’s disease for a couple of years and was in hospital before his death.

 Ian Holm Death (Sophie de Stempel Dead)